Deformation theory of scalar-flat K\"ahler ALE surfaces: Introduction

-Our final result applies to a generic deformation of the minimal resolution. \begin{theorem} Let $(X,g,J)$ be any scalar-flat K\"ahler ALE surface which deforms to the minimal resolution of $\CC^2/\Gamma$, where $\Gamma \subset {\rm{U}}(2)$ is as above, through a smooth path of ALE K\"ahler metrics.
-If $\mathfrak{G}(g) = \{e\}$ then the local moduli space $\mathfrak{F}$ is smooth near $g$ and is a manifold of dimension $m = m_{\Gamma}$. \end{theorem}

-\begin{remark}{\em The assumption that $X$ deforms to the minimal resolution of $\CC^2/\Gamma$ is reasonable.
-In \cite[Section 8.9]{Joyce2000}, Joyce remarks that any K\"ahler ALE surface with group $\Gamma\subset {\rm{U}}(2)$ is birational to a deformation of $\CC^2/\Gamma$.
+\begin{remark}{\em It was recently shown that K\"ahler ALE surface with group $\Gamma\subset {\rm{U}}(2)$ is birational to a deformation of $\CC^2/\Gamma$ \cite{HRS16}.
 There are several possible components of the deformation of such a cone, here we consider surfaces in the ``Artin component'' of deformations of $\CC^2/\Gamma$.
-We note however that there are some known examples of scalar-flat K\"ahler metrics on non-Artin components, which are free quotients of hyperk\"ahler metrics of $A_k$-type, see for example \cite{Suvaina_ALE}. } \end{remark}
+We note however that there are some known examples of scalar-flat K\"ahler metrics on non-Artin components, which are free quotients of hyperk\"ahler metrics of $A_k$-type, see for example \cite{Suvaina_ALE}.